Achaean League: Hellenistic league

 The League's dominance was not to last long, however.
 During the Third Macedonian War (171–168 BC), the League flirted with the idea of an alliance with Perseus of Macedon, and the Romans punished it by taking several hostages to ensure good behavior, including Polybius, the Hellenistic historian who subsequently wrote about the rise of the Roman Republic.
-In 146 BC, the league's relations with Rome completely collapsed, leading to the Achaean War.
-The Romans under Lucius Mummius defeated the Achaeans at the Battle of Corinth, razed Corinth and dissolved the League, finally putting an end to the independence of Ancient Greece from external rule and ushering in the Roman era.
-G.T.
-Griffith has written that Achaean War was "a hopeless enterprise for the Achaeans, badly led and backed by no adequate reserves of money or men."
+In 146 BC, the League's relations with Rome completely collapsed, leading to the Achaean War.
+The Romans under Lucius Mummius defeated the Achaeans at the Battle of Corinth and razed Corinth, ending the League's political independence and ushering in the Roman era.
+Its federal organization was subsequently restored or reorganized under Roman rule.
+G. T. Griffith has written that the Achaean War was "a hopeless enterprise for the Achaeans, badly led and backed by no adequate reserves of money or men."
 Lucius Mummius received the agnomen Achaicus ("conqueror of Achaea") for his role.